by Ruwaida Tinawi

 All items for the trip are being packed into leather bags called “sac”.
 In one sac, are the food items, in another, a pillow for the aged grandfather and in a third, a blanket and mats to spread out on the grass to sit on.
 There is no doubt that the Damascenes adopted the word “sac” from the French during the mandate period (1918–46) – like many other French words still used in the colloquial language of Damascus.

-The Ghouta, which surrounds the Syrian capital Damascus, used to comprise numerous plantation gardens covering an area of about 230 km², including a total of 39 villages.
-Administratively, it is divided into two districts: West Ghouta and East Ghouta.
+The Ghuta, which surrounds the Syrian capital Damascus, used to comprise numerous plantation gardens covering an area of about 230 km², including a total of 39 villages.
+Administratively, it is divided into two districts: West Ghuta and East Ghuta.
 In the north, it is bordered by the Yazid River and to the west by the Mazzawi and Dirani Rivers.
-While in the south and east, the further away from Damascus one goes the smaller the Ghouta’s area gradually becomes.
+While in the south and east, the further away from Damascus one goes the smaller the Ghuta’s area gradually becomes.

-Since the middle of the 1950’s until today, the extension of the Ghouta has changed due to drought events.
+Since the middle of the 1950’s until today, the extension of the Ghuta has changed due to drought events.
 The wells have dried up and many spring watercourses that had irrigated the green meadows have disappeared.
-In addition to these changes, the Ghouta was facing another danger threatening to make groves and gardens eventually disappear: the gradual advance of the city with its building blocks and factories, polluting the water sources and destroying considerable quantities of land from the Ghouta.
+In addition to these changes, the Ghuta was facing another danger threatening to make groves and gardens eventually disappear: the gradual advance of the city with its building blocks and factories, polluting the water sources and destroying considerable quantities of land from the Ghuta.

 But, well, I still have enough memories to comfort me in my grief.
 And I do not give up hope that one day you will return to me after I have put back on my green dress.”